Letter of Jeremiah: Date

 As mentioned above, the use of "seven generations" rather than "seventy years" points to a later period.
 Ball calculates the date to be c.
 317–307 BC.
 Tededche notes: "It is well known that many Jews were attracted to alien cults throughout the Greek period, 300 BC onward, so that the warning in the letter might have been uttered any time during this period."

 Canonicity

-Although the "letter" is included as a discrete unit in the Septuagint, there is no evidence of it ever having been canonical in the Masoretic tradition.